Jacksonville State University logo

 Is Jacksonville State University the right fit for me?

 Whether Jacksonville State University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (78% admit rate), cost ($19,440/year out-of-state), campus culture in Jacksonville, and available programs.
+Key factors to consider: admissions selectivity (78% admit rate), avg net price ($14,279/year after aid), campus culture in Jacksonville, and available programs.
 Use CollegeCove's compare tool to weigh Jacksonville State University against similar schools side-by-side.

 Ready to apply?